ADA-GWU/processes-and-asynchronous-messaging-alizadeht/README.md

 2. reader:
  python reader.py (if you have macOS, try python3 reader.py)

+P.S: You have to run sender and write the details of database in order to run reader!

 You have to enter the details of the database in sender.py as shown below:
 <img width="567" alt="image" src="https://github.com/ADA-GWU/processes-and-asynchronous-messaging-alizadeht/assets/78111301/eb173bbb-ab38-44bb-b999-d4865795bc17">